hapax/hapax.github.io/assets/chuzenji.md

 explicable, and with its air of quiet alertness and rustic handicraft, sounds a comforting note.

-But I suspect these distinctions and categories are Occidental, and do not belong to the objects.
+But I suspect these distinctions and categories are Occidental, belonging to me and not the objects themselves.
-There is secrete oneness between these animals, some thread which ties them together but which is as yet obscure to me, and which perhaps
+There is secret oneness between the animals, some thread which ties them together, and to the fate of the town, but which is as yet obscure to me.

 #### Old stuff